 “Forty-seven signals.
 Twelve vectors.
 Six tiers of data.
 One verdict.
 The Hunter Suite scores against a reference set of more than four thousand transactions — so the numbers you read have somewhere honest to stand.”

-One report on a single target, an unlimited desk for the active acquirer, or a full firm account for deal teams running volume.
+One report on a single target, an unlimited live desk for the active acquirer, or a white-label firm account for advisory desks and deal teams.

 The complete Hunter Suite run across a single acquisition target — from domain to data room.
 One report, one verdict, delivered in full.
 Yours to keep, table, and share.